What are the best coffee bags in the UK? Over the past few centuries, coffee has undergone various stages of packaging.

 They deliver coffee bags every 1,2,4 or 6 weeks, with one packet (25 packs) per delivery.

-They are a B-corp certified company which means that they maintain high standards in their operations and that their coffee farmers get a fair deal.
+The company is a B-corp certified company which means that they maintain high standards in their operations and their coffee farmers get a fair deal.

-They also employ cleaner roasting technology to roast their beans and offer subscriptions for all their products.
+Presto Coffee also employs cleaner roasting technology to roast their beans and offer subscriptions for all their products.